Magic tee

-A magic tee (or magic T or hybrid tee) is a hybrid or 3 dB coupler used in microwave systems.
+A magic tee (or magic T or hybrid tee) is a hybrid or 3 dB antisymmetric coupler used in microwave systems.
 It is an alternative to the rat-race coupler.
 In contrast to the rat-race, the three-dimensional structure of the magic tee makes it less readily constructed in planar technologies such as microstrip or stripline.

 The magic comes from the way it prevents signals from propagating between certain ports under specific conditions.
 This allows it to be used as a duplexer; for instance, it can be used to isolate the transmitter and receiver in a radar system while sharing the antenna.
 In practical examples, it is used to both isolate circuits and mix signals, for instance in a COHO radar.

 The magic tee was originally developed in World War II, and first published by W. A. Tyrell of Bell Labs in a 1947 IRE paper.
 Robert L. Kyhl and Bob Dicke independently created magic tees around the same time.